KWMSources/pedSyncer/README.md

 **As mentioned, this is just an experiment.
 For now I give no guarantee that it works.** I do not recommend to use it on live-projects, because it is not tested to a big amount of players.
 If you want to test it, do it and tell me your feedback.

+# Contribution

+Contribution is very welcome!
+I commented the code and wrote all my thoughts into it.
+This experiment definitely needs improvements in performance and synchronization.
+If you find any possibilites please tell me or contribute by pull requests.

+You can also add new features into it, but please let me know to avoid double work.

 # Idea

 Before you use or analyze this project I want to tell you the idea of the pedSyncer.